AdobeDocs/campaign.en/help/technotes/upgrades/ims-migration-updated.md

 ![](assets/do-not-localize/ims-updates-04.png)

 In the **Add an API** screen, scroll down to find the **I/O Management API** card.
-Select it by clicking the checkbox that appears when you hoover over the card.
+Select it by clicking the checkbox that appears when you hover over the card.
 Then click **Next** at the bottom of the screen.

 ![](assets/do-not-localize/ims-updates-05.png)